HH2805/M2-mini-project-Dataviz-Helene/your-code/README.md

 ## Necessary Deliverables

- - A gitHub repo was created specifically for this project, and can be found at https://github.com/HH2805/M2-mini-project-Dataviz-Helene
+ - A github repo was created specifically for this project, and can be found at https://github.com/HH2805/M2-mini-project-Dataviz-Helene
  The repo includes:
- - a juspyter notebook named 'Shoes_Dataviz_preparation', which was used mainly to clean the dataset.
+ - a jupyter notebook named 'Shoes_Dataviz_preparation', which was used mainly to clean the dataset.
  - The slides of a Tableau workbook which can also be found at: https://public.tableau.com/profile/h.l.ne.hill#!/

 ## Insights